jaykenney/function/README.md

 # Function

-Functions is a small Ruby library that allows you to create Function objects.
+Functions is a small Ruby library that allows you to create Function objects that remind you of Python.
 These differ from Proc objects in a few key places.

 ## Scope
 The scope of the block is the class instance, not the surrounding scope where it was